Kalyn’s Kitchen Picks: Hearts of Palm

 Hearts of Palm are one of my favorite salad ingredients, and it doesn’t take too many of them to turn a salad into something special!
 And I’ve also enjoyed the low-carb pasta products that are made with this delicious plant ingredient.

 Hearts of Palm are an ingredient I’ve been passionate about for many years.
-I’ve been experimenting with this ingredient ever since my Costco started carrying them years ago in reasonably-priced two-packs.
+I’ve been experimenting with them ever since my Costco started carrying them years ago, sold in jars in reasonably-priced two-packs.
 But now I don’t find those big jars at Costco any more, sigh.

 But even when I have to pay more for them at the regular grocery store, this favorite ingredient is something I love to add to salads, and to me it’s always a sign of summer when I start buying them again.